-When someone doesn’t accept you for being LGBT
+What should I do if someone doesn't accept me for being LGBTI+?

 When you come out as LGBT at first, it’s possible that a parent, family member or friend, won’t accept your sexual orientation or gender identity.
 They may be angry or confused, and behave in a way that’s really hurtful to you.
 This can be a really difficult experience, and it’s not easy to cope with.
 Here’s some advice as to how you might react in these situations.